FabienArcellier/qbind/README.md

 * update all widgets when the request is invalidated and run again
 * regularly pull a data source and update all the widgets that use it (not implemented yet).
 * mock REST requests easily to perform unit test
+* process only the last request during cascading invalidations

 As I couldn't find a library that match this requirement for vanillajs, I decide to implement `cached-query`